psolimine/psolimine/content/publications/ncmcr/index.md

 ---
-title: 'Efficient input placement for the optimal control of networked moments'
+title: 'Network controllability metrics for corruption research'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Anke Meyer-Baese

 # Author notes (optional)
 author_notes: ''

-date: ''
+date: '2021-09-25'
 doi: ''

 # Schedule page publish date (NOT publication's date).